 Yes, it is, you can overwater eggplants.

-The chances of overwatering are slightly less when it comes to plants in the ground as there is always a possibility that the water will seep deeper in the soil or move in other directions.
+The chances of overwatering are slightly less when it comes to plants in the ground as there is always a possibility that the water will seep deeper into the soil or move in other directions.
 This being said you can flood an entire field, so be careful.

 Water retention depends on the type of soil in the garden.
 Is it light and will the water pass through it or will the soil retain moisture and become soggy?
 These questions make it easier to estimate the amount of water the garden will require.